apache/logging-log4cxx/src/site/markdown/usage.md

 are case-sensitive and they
 follow a hierarchical naming rule:

-## Hierarchy {#hierarchy}

-A logger is said to be an *ancestor* of another logger if its name followed by a dot is a prefix of the *descendant* logger name.
-A logger is said to be a *parent* of a *child* logger if there are no ancestors between itself and the descendant logger.

-For example, the logger named `com.foo` is a parent of the logger named `com.foo.Bar`.
-Similarly, `java` is a parent of `java.util` and an ancestor of `java.util.Vector`.
-This naming scheme should be familiar to most developers.

 The root logger resides at the top of the logger hierarchy.
 It is exceptional in two ways: